odysseyindia/odyssey-tours/content/english/tim/itineraries/himalayan-village-walking-trail/_index.md

           An old local house in the village of Thikalna was renovated into a cute, colourful stay, with views of Nanda Devi East and other Himalayan highlights from the cliff-edge courtyard.
-Though simple, it’s a cosy, authentic two-bedroom house, ideal for exploring the hills.
+Though simple, it's a cosy, authentic two-bedroom house, ideal for exploring the hills.
         checkInDate: ''
         checkInTime: ''